NorfairKing/opt-env-conf/README.md

 ## Status

-Ready to try out,
-Used in production
+Used in production in all my products and some companies.

 ## Goals